 27. Forfeiture

-(1) Where any fauna, flora, weapon, instrument, illegal means or device, or thing, which is seized by a wildlife officer pursuant to the powers conferred upon him by this or any other Act, is involved in the commission of an offence against this Act, it may, on conviction of the offender —

-if the court of summary jurisdiction convicting the offender so orders, be forfeited to the Crown and shall, after the expiration of the time limited for appeal, be destroyed or otherwise dealt with in such manner as the Minister directs.
+(1) Where any fauna, flora, weapon, instrument, illegal means or device, or thing, which is seized by a wildlife officer pursuant to the powers conferred upon him by this or any other Act, is involved in the commission of an offence against this Act, it may, on conviction of the offender, if the court of summary jurisdiction convicting the offender so orders, be forfeited to the Crown and shall, after the expiration of the time limited for appeal, be destroyed or otherwise dealt with in such manner as the Minister directs.

 (2) A person who feels aggrieved as prosecutor, accused, or otherwise, may, without prejudice to any other right of appeal he may have, appeal against the forfeiture ordered under subsection (1) in accordance with Part 2 of the Criminal Appeals Act 2004.